Work is good for your bank balance but bad for your health, right?

 “Work is often part of treatment, and getting back to work is part of the recovery process.”

 Professor Burton says that simple changes to your job may be the key to getting back quickly.
 Getting back to work will often involve you and your employer working together.
-Get help with returning to work.

 The proviso to all of this, states the review, is that work is good for your health and wellbeing “provided you have a good job”.